Ximene Trencavel – 17th September 1355

 She did not feel let down, not anger, not pity.
 Nevertheless, she realised her vision for the future would have to be amended.
 She would have to allow time for John to grow.
 He had the potential but he did not realise he had the potential.
 She had a vision but it was too early to share that vision.

 John responded well.
 The days passed full of hard work and satisfaction.
-There was no sense of the passage of time, it was if they were in eternity.
-From day to day their skills developed.
+There was no sense of the passage of time, it was if they were in eternity..
 As they transferred skills and knowledge from one to the other their attachment grew.
 The crisis seemed to have past.
 It became one of those happy circumstances in which both partners in a relationship find everything they ever expected in their partner.
 Ximene slowly regained confidence that John could become part of her vision.

 When John was studying Ximene would stroke his shoulders , enough for him to feel her support but not enough to distract him.
 She took to sitting on his lap, simply to be as close as she could.
 She helped John document his training regimes and record the relationship between weight, repetition and improvements in strength and stamina.
 With attachment came increasing dependency, and from dependency came the slow regrowth of more conventional love.